-3. If the targeted UE(s) are identified by GPSI(s) or External/Internal Group Identifier, the TSCTSF interacts with UDM by invoking the Nudm_SDM_Get request as specified in 3GPP TS 29.503 [61] to retrieve the subscription information for each affected SUPI.
+3. If the targeted UE(s) are identified by GPSI(s) or External/Internal Group Identifier, the TSCTSF interacts with UDM by invoking the Nudm_SDM_Get request as specified in 3GPP TS 29.503 [61] to retrieve the Time Synchronization Subscription Data for each affected SUPI.